apache/flink/docs/apis/programming_guide.md

       <td>
         Joins two data sets by creating all pairs of elements that are equal on their keys.
-        Optionally uses a JoinFunction to turn the pair of elements into a single element, or a FlatJoinFunction to turn the pair of elements into arbitararily many (including none) elements.
-See <a href="#specifying-keys">keys</a> on how to define join keys.
+        Optionally uses a JoinFunction to turn the pair of elements into a single element, or a FlatJoinFunction to turn the pair of elements into arbitrarily many (including none) elements.
+See the <a href="#specifying-keys">keys section</a> to learn how to define join keys.
 {% highlight java %}
 result = input1.join(input2)
                .where(0)       // key of the first input (tuple field 0)